technobird22/GeoViewer/README.md

 ## System Requirements
 This script is relatively lightweight, using less than `200mb` of RAM and less than `20%` utilisation of my CPU (Quad core - 1.8GHZ) during testing.
 This may change as I add in more features, but it should stay relatively light.
-- Ram: I would suggest having some extra breathing room so maybe
-- Disk space shouldn't be a problem: The output data does take up roughly the same space as input data, but you can easily choose not to keep the processed frames or to overwrite the input files.
-- Processor: Shouldn't matter too much but may affect running speed of the program.
-I have restricted the running speed of the program by having it pause every so often (200 frames right now), which **can** be disabled.
+- Ram: `4Gb`
+- Disk Space: >`10Gb`
+- Processor: `1Ghz Dual Core` - (Anything built within the past 5 years for a laptop or desktop should work just fine)

-This script should be able to run on a raspberry pi, but I have yet to test it.
+This script should be able to be run alongside programs such as `GOESRECV` and `XRIT-RX` on a Raspberry Pi 3B, however this has **not yet been tested**.

-## Required libraries
+## Required Libraries
-Currently required libraries are `opencv-python` and `numpy` If you run into import errors, you'll need to run the following commands to install the libraries:
+Currently required libraries are `opencv-python` and `numpy`.
+If you run into import errors, you'll need to run the following commands to install the libraries:
 - `pip install opencv-python`
 - `pip install numpy`